30% OFF Tempcover fee in our app

 Be sure to also mention the car’s most recent MoT date – especially if you’ve had it done specifically for the sale.

-Now you’ve got your advert sorted and placed in various places, it’s time to preparing for any viewings you have to do…
+Now you’ve got your advert sorted and placed in various places, it’s time to start preparing for any viewings…

 What to do during a viewing

-You’ll probably want to have the viewing at your house, you’ll be more comfortable there and it saves you having to drive your old car around every time someone wants to come and see it.
+You’ll probably want to have the viewing at your house as you’ll be more comfortable there.
+It also saves you having to drive your old car around every time someone wants to come and see it.

 Wherever you’re having the viewing, give the buyer some time alone with the car before you start the engine and take it for a spin.
-People don’t tend to like pushy or overbearing salesmen, so just be relaxed and ready to answer any questions about the car.
+People don’t tend to like pushy or overbearing salespeople, so just be relaxed and ready to answer any questions they have about the car.

 Once they’re happy with what they’ve seen and assuming they’re happy to continue with the viewing, start up the engine, let them check under the bonnet and offer to let them take it for a test drive.

-A test drive is usually pretty simple and straightforward, take 20-30 mins to let the buyer try out the car, get a feel for it and practice on a variety of different road types.
+A test drive is usually pretty simple and straightforward: Let the buyer get a feel for the car over a 20- to 30-minute drive across different road types.

-When trying to sell your car privately though, it’s not always so easy.
-As you’ll be using public roads on the test drive, you need to make sure that the buyer is insured to drive your car.
-Without the correct insurance, you and the person driving your car could face a range of fines and penalties.
+It’s not so easy when selling your car privately.
+As they will be driving on public roads, you’ll need to make sure that the buyer is insured to drive your car.
+If they don’t have the correct insurance, both you and the person driving your car could face a range of fines and penalties.

-If they do already have insurance, it’s unlikely that the buyer will want to adjust their existing insurance to cover a car they may or may not buy, and unless their annual insurance allows them to drive other cars (something that’s not as widely available now) then they’ll need another insurance option.
+If the buyer does already have insurance, it’s unlikely the buyer will want to adjust their existing insurance to cover a car they may or may not buy.
+Unless their annual insurance has the Driving Other Cars clause (something that’s not as widely available now), they’ll need to find another insurance option: temporary car insurance.

-Temporary car insurance from Tempcover.com is ideal for test drives when you’re selling your car.
-It’s fast flexible, and affordable short term cover that lasts from 1-12 hours or 1-28 days depending on your needs.
+Tempcover’s temporary car insurance is ideal for test drives when you’re trying to sell your car.
+It’s fast, flexible and affordable temporary cover that lasts from 1 hour to 28 days, depending on your needs.

-For test drives, temporary insurance can allow the buyer to be insured to drive your car without impacting on any existing insurance policies you or they have.
-Short term cover will also protect your No Claims Discount should there be an accident on the test drive.
+For test drives, temporary car insurance can allow the buyer to be insured to drive your car without impacting on any existing insurance policies you or they have.
+Tempcover’s short-term cover will also protect your no claims discount should there be an accident on the test drive.

 Completing the sale